*Defamation Law in the Internet Age Consultation Launch and Public Lecture: Register today!*

 Another catalyst for reform is the emergence of the internet.
 The internet has had a profound effect on how we communicate.
 It instantly puts us in touch with a potentially global audience and we can speak to that audience anonymously.
 Increasingly, publications are electronic, whether they are in the form of a traditional media news story, a digital media news story, a blog or a social media post.
 This raises a host of specific issues in defamation law, including whether and when internet intermediaries should be liable for publications posted by others, when courts should assume jurisdiction over multistate internet defamation actions, whether notice provisions applicable to traditional media should be extended to others, and so on.
 It also raises more fundamental issues, such as who is the media, is the nature of reputation changing, is the nature of privacy changing and what is the relationship between privacy and defamation law.

-For more information about this project, we invite you to sign up for updates or get in touch with the Project Head, Sue Gratton, at email@example.com.
+For more information about this project, we invite you to sign up for updates or get in touch with the Project Head, Dr. Susan Gratton, at firstname.lastname@example.org.

 - A recent Lawyer’s Daily article talks about the project, and the release of our commissioned research papers.

 - On July 26 2017, we released four of the five commissioned research papers.
-We will be releasing the fifth paper at a later date.
+We released the fifth paper in September 2017.

 - In a recent Lawyer’s Weekly article, project head Sue Gratton described the intention of the project to re-examine the balance between the values underlying defamation law – protection of reputation and the Charter right to freedom of expression – in light of social and technological developments over the past 35 years.
 Advisory Group member Daniel Burnett identified some key issues in the project including the issue of intermediary liability for defamatory content uploaded by others and the possibility of introducing a serious harm requirement as has been adopted in the United Kingdom.
 To read the article click here.